cryogen-project/cryogen-docs/content/md/docs/add-basic-search.md

     </div>
 ```

-Last but not least the search result is rendered in the main page (right side, nucleus example theme was used here.)
+Last but not least the search result is rendered in the main page (right side, nucleus example theme was used here).
-The script lunrclient.js will replace the elements "resultCount" and "searchResults"
+The script `lunrclient.js` will replace the elements "resultCount" and "searchResults".
 ```html
 <div id="right" class="clearfix">
   <div class="resultCount" id="resultCount"></div>